Before You Sell: EcoATM Checklist

 Take your ID

 Make sure you have your driver's license or other state-issued ID with you to sell your phone to ecoATM.
-The machine will scan your driver's license to match your identity to your phone (it will also scan your thumbprint); the machine will also snap your photo for remote live human ID verification before any money is dispensed.
+The machine will scan your driver's license to match your identity to your phone (it will also scan your thumbprint); then, it will snap your photo for remote live human ID verification before any money is dispensed.
 If you do not have your ID, you will not be able to use ecoATM.

 Double-check your appearance